SoundaryaSenthil/AzureUC-DLTProject/README.md

 2. Azure Data Factory Pipelines
 • Built two parameterized ADF pipelines:
-• GitHub to Bronze container in ADLS Gen 2: Ingests data directly from GitHub using a parameterized HTTP URL.
+• 1)GitHub to Bronze container in ADLS Gen 2: Ingests data directly from GitHub using a parameterized HTTP URL.
-• ADLS to Azure Data Lake: Ingests files from Azure Data Lake Storage (ADLS) to appropriate layers within the lake.
+ 2)Raw to Silver Layer Ingestion: Ingests necessary files only if matches the condition from Azure Data Lake Storage (ADLS) to appropriate layers within the lake.

 3. Azure Databricks with Unity Catalog
 • Integrated Azure Databricks with ADLS using the DB connector.